This chapter should be read in conjunction with Permanence Planning Guidance.

 The court may during any family proceedings in which a question arises about the welfare of a child who is subject to a Special Guardianship Order, vary or discharge the Order in the absence of an application.

-The local authority must make provision for a range of Special Guardianship support services.
+The local authority must make arrangements for the provision for a range of support services in their area to meet the needs of people affected by Special Guardianship.

 Special Guardianship support services are defined as: